 Webs as an Online Store

 As you already know, you can use Webs to create your own online store.
 If you had to code the entire online store by yourself, it would take you weeks and months.
 If you had to pay a web developer to create it from scratch, then you would probably end up spending thousands of dollars.
 Webs is a simple, easy, and cheap (possibly free) online eCommerce solution.
 Thanks to its WYSWIG editor you are able to see the end product without having to actually save changes or refresh browsers every time you change something.
-UPDATE: as of October 28th the editor has been upgraded to a better, more well designed platform.

 However, even though it is easy and cheap to create an online store with Webs, it does have its flaws.
 If you’re planning on staying a free users, the restrictions stop you from adding more than 5 different products.
 And for each of those products you are entitled to add only one photo.